philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 * `on_conflict` (optional, default: `skip`) - What to do when an incoming token already exists in the target context:
     * `skip` - leave the existing replacement unchanged (preserves replacements already learned in this context).
     * `overwrite` - replace the existing replacement with the imported one.
 * `owner` (optional) - The email address of the context's owner.
 Because context names are unique only per user, an admin uses this to identify another user's context unambiguously.
 When omitted, the import applies to the caller's own context with the given name.
-Supplying an `owner` other than yourself requires admin privileges; a non-admin doing so receives `404 Not Found`.
+Supplying an `owner` other than yourself requires admin privileges and cross-user access being enabled (`ADMIN_CROSS_USER_ACCESS_ENABLED=true`; disabled by default); otherwise it receives `404 Not Found`.

 ### Behavior and Validation